enricopolanski/functional-programming/README.md

   (head, _tail) => head
 )

-// returns the length of the the list, recursively export const length: <A>(fa: List<A>) => number = match( () => 0,
+// returns the length of the list, recursively export const length: <A>(fa: List<A>) => number = match( () => 0,
   (_, tail) => 1 + length(tail)